 Is Sulfur Cinquefoil a Candidate for Control with Sheep and Goats?

-Sulfur cinquefoil (Potentilla recta) is long-lived perennial weed that is a prolific seed producer and is adapted to nearly every soil type and vegetation complex in the western U.S. This invader reproduces solely by seed and a single plant can produce as many as 6,000 seeds annually.
-The purpose of this 2-year study was to determine the optimal timing and intensity of defoliation to decrease plant yield and seed production of sulfur cinquefoil plants on foothill rangeland in southwestern Montana.
-The effect of sheep and goat ingestion on the germination and viability of sulfur cinquefoil (Potentilla recta L.) seeds was also investigated as well the tannin content of aboveground foliage of sulfur cinquefoil.
+Sulfur cinquefoil (Potentilla recta) is long-lived perennial weed that is a prolific seed producer and is adapted to nearly every soil type and vegetation complex in the western U.S. This invader reproduces solely by seed, and a single plant can produce as many as 6,000 seeds annually.
+The purpose of this two-year study was to determine the optimal timing and intensity of defoliation to decrease plant yield and seed production of sulfur cinquefoil plants on foothill rangeland in southwestern Montana.
+The effect of sheep and goat ingestion on the germination and viability of sulfur cinquefoil (Potentilla recta L.) seeds was also investigated, as well the tannin content of above ground foliage of sulfur cinquefoil.

 Impacts and Contributions/Outcomes

 Results from the clipping trial in Objective 1 demonstrate that defoliation is an effective method to decrease seed production of sulfur cinquefoil.
 This information has been used to successfully obtain funding to conduct a large-scale grazing project in cooperation with the Confederated Salish-Kootenia Tribes to determine if sheep will consume sulfur cinquefoil.
 Preliminary results indicate that sheep readily consume the plant and are capable of reducing the viable seed introduced to the soil by 96% compared to controls.
 The funds received from Western SARE project are the foundation of this body of research that will result in a complete targeted grazing prescription for sulfur cinquefoil.